Customizing User Interfaces For OpenAPI Connectors

 Additionally, some hints contain relative links to external sites.

-# Static Object Names
+# Static object names

 If the OpenAPI spec does not provide user-friendly names for individual API endpoints, use Status object names to map descriptive display names for eat object and operation.